NatavanBLOX/NatavanBLOX/README.md

 # Trailer
 No longer support

+# Publish on release section
+No longer add or update game.
+Only follow twitter account can access download links!

 # NOTE:

 If you signup account and, if you not entered username maybe termination your account.
 Please enter username to don't risk it if you signup account.